pruttned/pruttned.github.io/src/blog/turning-git-into-an-application-database/post.md

 This way, it is easy to collect all the entities stored in one collection, and it is also more readable for a human.
 We are going to use a non-bare repository, so we will be able to access files directly, which I consider to be a big advantage.

-Let\`s point out here an interesting article <https://www.kenneth-truyers.net/2016/10/13/git-nosql-database/> that is also dealing with the concept of using Git as a database, but it is using bare repositories.
+Let’s point out here an interesting article <https://www.kenneth-truyers.net/2016/10/13/git-nosql-database/> that is also dealing with the concept of using Git as a database, but it is using bare repositories.

 To speed up lookups, we are going to store document ID directly in the file name.
 This way, it is not necessary to open a file to get the ID.
 And it is again more readable for a human.
 It would also be possible to store more fields in the file name and thus make a sort of index.

 As a file format for document files, we will use YAML.
 YAML is great for serializing data while keeping them human-readable, so checking diffs in the Git history will be easier for us.

-## Let\`s have some performance
+## Let’s have some performance

 Ok, so now when we have our file structure, to have any sense of speed, we need caching.
 We are going to do caching on two levels.
 First, we will cache collection and then also individual documents.